Top Pick: JessEm 08530

 Best Festool DOMINO Alternatives

-There are dozens of way to make wood joints.
+There are dozens of ways to make wood joints.

-But when it comes to replacing a Festool don’t expect to spend $40 on a jig.
+But when replacing a Festool, don’t expect to spend $40 on a jig.
 Instead, put away cheap alternatives like a pocket hole system (sorry, there’s no comparison) and realize that a biscuit joiner is a suitable alternative in limited situations.

-Instead, expect to spend between $150 to $700 for a true alternative that will make quality joints.
+Instead, expect to spend between $150 to $700 for a genuine alternative to make quality joints.

 Available on Amazon: JessEm 08530

-A loose tenon is simply a piece of wood that connects two other pieces of wood.
+A loose tenon is a piece of wood connecting two other parts.

-And while a DOMINO is a rounded rectangle a dowel is, well, just round.
-But offers the same advantages of precision alignment, strength and glue-up workability.
+And while a DOMINO is a rounded rectangle, a dowel is just round.
+But offers the same advantages of precision alignment, strength, and glue-up workability.

-Which makes a HIGH QUALITY dowel jig a suitable alternative if your projects speed and timeline are such that you can spend a few extra minutes on lining up and drilling.
+This makes a HIGH-QUALITY dowel jig a suitable alternative if your project’s speed and timeline are such that you can spend a few extra minutes lining up and drilling.

 Key features of a quality dowel jig:

-- Separates from base and works on flat surface
+• Separates from the base and works on a flat surface

-Professional woodworkers know that there are a few tool brands that make unique jigs and tools.
+Professional woodworkers know that a few tool brands make unique jigs and tools.
 And Woodpeckers is one of those brands.

-With the Morty loose tenon jig they have specifically targeted the exact same size and shape of the Festool loose tenon with their jig.
+With the Morty loose tenon jig, they have specifically targeted the same size and shape as the Festool loose tenon with their jig.

-- Cuts loose tenons to the same size and shape of a Festool
+• Cuts lose tenons to the same size and shape as a Festool

 The drawback of this jig?
-It doesn’t work on angles, circles and has width limitations if your project requires tenons in wide or long stock.
+It only works on angles, circles and has width limitations if your project requires tenons in wide or long stock.

 Overview

-If you polled most woodworkers they probably wouldn’t know this tool exists.
+If you polled most woodworkers, they probably wouldn’t know this tool existed.

 The Grizzly is a unique doweling jig that one-ups the plate/biscuit joiners by offering the SAME hand-held design but offers a superior joint strength by drilling dual dowels using the same action.